Conversion of Private Limited Company into LLP

 Fee Payable for Conversion

-The fees payable for conversion are as follows:
+The fees payable for conversion of a private limited company to LLP are as follows:

 - LLP whose contribution is limited to Rs 1,00,000 – Rs.
 500.